Can you apply?

 - Advocacy

-- Tree planting, fencing or pest plant or animal control
+- On-ground works (planting, fencing or pest plant or animal control)

 - Private property owners or farm projects